casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

 ## Comparing Session Code and Contract Code
 The following points try to explain the difference between session code and contract code.
 - When `put_key` is used to store a URef, it depends where the key is stored based on if the session code or the contract code is making the call.
 When the session code is executed the key is added to the named keys of the account that called the session code.
 Whereas, when contract code is executed the key is added to the named keys of the smart contract.
 - Contract code is Wasm that is stored on the network.
-Whereas session code is simple code you can use to interact with the smart contract.
+Whereas, session code is simple code you can use to interact with the smart contract.
 - A smart contract is stateful and session code is stateless.